Basilan: Geography

-The province encompasses Basilan Island and all nearby offshore islands, together with the Pilas Island group (now Hadji Muhtamad Municipality) west of the island, and the Bubuan and Tapiantana Island group (now Tabuan-Lasa Municipality) in the south.
+The province encompasses Basilan Island and all nearby offshore islands, together with the Pilas Island group (now Hadji Muhtamad) west of the island, and the Bubuan and Tapiantana Island group (now Tabuan-Lasa) in the south.
 These are listed among the Philippine islands with a moderate risk of getting hit by tsunamis.
 The province has a land area of 132723 ha under its jurisdiction.
 Basilan Island itself has an area of 1265.5 km2 and a shoreline of 169.8 km.

-Basilan National Park is at the eastern portion of the remaining public forest between the city of Isabela and the municipalities of Lamitan, Tipo-Tipo and Sumisip.
+Basilan National Park is at the eastern portion of the remaining public forest between the city of Isabela and the municipalities of Lamitan, Tipo-Tipo, and Sumisip.
 The park has an elevation of 971 m above sea level, and the tallest peak, Puno Mahaji or Basilan Peak, dominates the park's landscape.

 Climate

 The climate is similar to other areas in the Zamboanga Peninsula.
 The annual average rainfall is 1100 mm and the mean annual temperature is 26.6 C. The source of the rainfall is the southwest monsoon and the island's location in the Intertropical Convergence Zone.
 The climate is classified as a tropical wet and dry climate or Aw using the Köppen climate classification system.

 Basilan is outside the typhoon belt.
 Prevailing winds are from the southwest with a speed of 4 kn.

 March to May is hot and dry, with temperature averaging 22 C. June to October is rainy.
 November to February is cool, with temperatures ranging from 22 C to 28 C. Average humidity year-round is 77%.